rw-a/smooth-video-2/README.md

 > `n`=2 means we double the framerate of the video. `n`=4 means we have 4 times the number of frames in total.

-> The `scale` parameter improves performance at higher resolutions.
+> The `scale` parameter improves inference speed.
 We downsample the images by the scale to predict the optical flow, then resize to the original size to perform the other operations.
 > We recommend setting the scale to 0.5 for 2K frames and 0.25 for 4K frames.

 ## Credit